bluekitchen/btstack/port/posix-h4-atwilc3000/README.md

-# POSIX H4 Port for Atmel ATWILC3000
+# BTstack Port for POSIX Systems with Atmel ATWILC3000 Controller
 This port allows to use the ATWILC3000 connected via UART with BTstack running on a POSIX host system, see test setup below (which lacks a proper RESET button).

 ## Compilation